| IN THE UNITED STATES COURT OF

 to avoid COGSA's limitation for loss or damage resulting from

 the actions of the carrier or its servants and agents.
+We must next determine whether the

 district court properly applied the COGSA definition of "package"

+to the equipment shipped.
 This Circuit has adopted the Second

 Circuit's definition of "package" under COGSA.
 See